catherinedevlin/data-dispenser/README.rst

 Multiple files
 ..............

-Multiple file paths and/or file paths with wildcards will be effectively concatenated into one large data source.
+File paths with wildcards will be effectively concatenated into one large data source.

 Load limits